grumpyjames/birding-almanac/features/a-200-bird-year/part-02-a-false-start.md

 required a more directed bit of seeking out later in the year.

 With all these distractions, we're a good ninety minutes later into the woods than I'd hoped.
-We interrogate some serious looking birders.
+We interrogate some serious-looking birders.
 The news isn't good; no-one's seen them today, and some of these folks have been in the area for several hours.
 We follow the directions given "keep going until you reach the crossroads" as best